michalshy/AntColonySimulatorNew/README.md

 Press Left Mouse Button to draw walls (but don't draw them continously yet, it's very poorly optimized) and press Enter to start simulation :)

 In work:
-- optimization
+- optimization - not so much of implemented
-- pheromones system
+- pheromones system - not so much of implemented
-- food system
+- food system - implemented
-- reproduction system
+- reproduction system - implemented